 - Quantifiers are words that refer to quantities ("some" or "all") and tell for how many elements a given predicate is true.

-- Universal quantifier: ∀ "for all"
+- Universal quantifier: ∀ is "for all"

 - Example:

-\forall human beings x, x is mortal.

 "All human beings are mortal"

+∀ human beings x, x is mortal.

-• If H is the set of all human beings
+If H is the set of all human beings

-$\forall x \in H, x \text{ is mortal}$
+∀x ∈ H, x is mortal